Posted on Jan 6, 2020

 Questionnaires and surveys represent one moment in time.
 These tools are static, and provide snapshots of a vendor’s security posture, but rarely the whole picture.
 In many cases, there’s no way to verify the accuracy of questionnaires, and you may simply have to accept a third party’s word that they are compliant.

-By using tools that allow you to continuously monitor the security posture of your vendors, you can avoid all of these issues, receiving a notification whenever vendor falls out of compliance, and scanning for problems the vendor might not know about, like an Amazon Web Services bucket that has been mistakenly configured, chatter on the dark web about breached assets, or other assets that have been left unsecured.
+By using tools that allow you to continuously monitor third-party vendors, you can avoid all of these issues, receiving a notification whenever vendor falls out of compliance, and scanning for problems the vendor might not know about, like an Amazon Web Services bucket that has been mistakenly configured, chatter on the dark web about breached assets, or other assets that have been left unsecured.

 When you work with third parties their risk is your risk, and unfortunately, cyber criminals are increasingly targeting vendors in an effort to get at their clients’ data and assets.
 To reduce the amount of administrative time and effort spent managing third party relationships, consider a tool that automates parts of the process.
 SecurityScorecard’s Atlas uses advanced artificial intelligence to streamline the third-party risk management process.
 Using our platform, your organizations can upload vendor responses to questionnaires.
 Our machine learning compares those answers to previous questionnaires and our platform’s own analytics, verifying vendor responses almost immediately.
 Our easy-to-read security ratings, based on an A-F scale, enable you to provide your leadership with the necessary documentation to prove governance over your vendor risk management program.